 PR is an exhausting field to work in, creatively speaking.
-As a communication professional, you’re caught between the dry, demanding needs of business KPIs and deadlines on one hand, and the intense, boundless freedom of artistic imagination on the other hand.
-PR is also demanding because in practical terms it requires all-rounders.
-For instance, marketing and advertising firms employ specialist creative staff, while in PR we generally have to do all creative work ourselves.
+As a communication professional, you’re caught between the dry, demanding needs of business KPIs and deadlines on the one hand and the intense, boundless freedom of artistic imagination on the other hand.
+PR is also demanding because, in practical terms, it requires all-rounders.
+For instance, marketing and advertising firms employ specialist creative staff; in PR, we generally have to do all creative work ourselves.
 Some great tips in this article will help you and your team to increase your productivity in PR brainstorming sessions.

-Creating PR campaigns that manage to combine effectiveness with creativity can be a challenge, especially when you need to do so over and over again.
+Creating PR campaigns that combine effectiveness with creativity can be a challenge, especially when you need to do so repeatedly.
 If you’re in PR, here are a few tips to keep that creativity flowing, especially when you sit down to engage in the most free-flowing activity of them all: brainstorming sessions.

 7 tips to increase your productivity in PR brainstorming

 Brainstorming sessions are famously open-ended.
 But that doesn’t mean they should be left to wander in just any direction.
-When that happens, sooner or later, you’re bound to end up talking about topics that have absolutely nothing to do with your goal.
+When that happens, sooner or later, you’re bound to end up discussing topics that have nothing to do with your goal.

 With that in mind, always go into a brainstorming session with a quiet-yet-firm hand on the tiller.
 Don’t be afraid to set criteria and boundaries.
 Steer the direction of the conversation toward topics that you feel are beneficial.